 By working together more closely and planning ahead, the EU and its Member States can make better use of existing resources, and enter more effective and credible international partnerships.

-Adopted in 2014, the EUMSS Action Plan has been recently revised (26 June 2018).
-This revision seeks to ensure that the policy response remains fit for current and future challenges, in line with political priorities in a rapidly changing security environment, and taking into consideration the ongoing work in the area of security and defence and recently adopted EU legislation, policies and other initiatives.
+The action plan was adopted in 2014 and revised in 2018.
+The revision seeks to ensure that the policy response remains fit for current and future challenges, in line with political priorities in a rapidly changing security environment, and taking into consideration the ongoing work in the area of security and defence and recently adopted EU legislation, policies and other initiatives.

 If you are involved in maritime security at EU or national level, there are many opportunities for you to get involved.
 Please ask your relevant authority about local and sectorial priorities.
 You can also find professional information in the EU Maritime Forum.